-Belt conveyors consume power from belt deformation over the idler rolls and from idler drag losses, in addition to drive efficiencies and gravity lift forces.
-The belt cover, in contact with the idler rolls, and belt flexure between idler sets, is responsible for 50-70% of most long overland conveyors' power consumption (1,2,3,4).
+Belt conveyors consume power from belt bottom cover deformation over the idler rolls and from idler drag losses, in addition to drive inefficiencies and gravity lift forces.
+Viscoelastic rolling resistance from belt cover in contact with the idler rolls and belt flexure between idler sets is responsible for 50-70% of most long overland conveyors' power consumption (1,2,3,4).

 For more than a decade, belting manufacturers have been substantially improving belt cover rubber technology.
-This has resulted in new low rolling resistant rubber compounds that are now commercially available to the consumer from many producers.
-Power analysis, using rubber viscoelastic mechanics insight, can reduce power consumption by up to 50% over standard methods, such as CEMA and DIN.
+This has resulted in new low rolling resistant rubber (LRRR) compounds that are now commercially available to the consumer from many producers.
+Power analysis, using rubber viscoelastic mechanics, can reduce power consumption by up to 50% over published methods, such as CEMA and DIN.
 New and aged rubber can be studied for additional benefits.

-Historical power analysis methods use 5 empirical factors to specify the 1950's rolling resistance coefficients.
+Historical power analysis methods use 5 empirical factors to specify the 1950's CEMA rolling resistance coefficients.
 No regard is given to rubber type, rubber thickness, idler roll diameter, trough shape, belt speed, temperature above zero degrees Celsius, belt construction, or vertical and horizontal curve pressures, to name a few of the oversights.
 This equation is for the ky contribution only, per Fig. 2a.